buggyrace/buggy-race-about/docs/races/about.md

 determines the outcome of races can (and does) run separately from the race server.
 That is, we encourage you to customise or write your own.
-We think there is case for making the outcomes of the races clearly random enough that winning is more a cause of delight than an testiment of engineering brilliance.
+We think there is case for making the outcomes of the races clearly random enough that winning is more a cause of delight than an testament of engineering brilliance.
 In that respect, we ran our races more like a card game than a physics simulation.

 ### Total cost and race rule violations